platformsh/platformsh-docs/sites/platform/src/learn/overview/yaml/yaml-structure.md

 ## YAML file location

-When using [`platform project:init` command](/get-started/express.html#configure-your-project), 3 default YAML config files are generated in the `{{< vendor/configdir >}}` folder and at the root of your source code, containing the minimum default configuration based on your detected local stack.
+When you run the [`platform project:init` command](/get-started/express.md#configure-your-project), three default YAML configuration files are generated in the `{{< vendor/configdir >}}` folder and at the root of your source code.
+They contain the minimum default configuration based on your detected local stack.
 These YAML files are a good starting point before customization.

 ```bash